 Mortgages for teachers: How to get the best deal

 I have been asked a few times recently whether there are special mortgages for teachers.
 The answer is YES!
 However, they do not necessarily offer the best deal for teachers.
+Read on to find how to get the best deal, if you are a teacher.

 Firstly, why are there special mortgages for teachers?